 Cholmondeley's Coffee House (Chum's)

 Brandeis University departments and Student Union accredited clubs or organizations may request to use Cholmondeley's for small events by filling out a Chum's Space Request Form.
-There is a $50 reservations fee for each event, which includes moderate facility set-up and clean-up.
-Additional charges may apply if the events take place outside of regular operating hours.
+There is a $50 reservations fee for each event held during regular hours of operation, which includes moderate facility set-up and clean-up.
+Additional charges apply if the events take place outside of regular operating hours.

 What's Happening?
 Who's Performing?

 Below is the calendar of happenings for Chum's.
 If you click on the event you can add it to your own Google Calendar so you don't forget to attend your favorite event!